ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.GetOC`                          PDF only: get OCG / OCMD `xref` of image / form xobject :meth:`Document.GetOcgs`                        PDF only: info on all optional content groups :meth:`Document.GetOCMD`                        PDF only: retrieve definition of an `OCMD` :meth:`Document.GetOutlineXrefs`                get list of outline xref numbers.
-:meth:`Document.GetPageFonts`                   PDF only: list of fonts referenced by a page :meth:`Document.GetPageImages`                  PDF only: list of images referenced by a page :meth:`Document.GetPageLabels`                  PDF only: list of page label definitions
+:meth:`Document.GetOC`                          PDF only: get OCG / OCMD `xref` of image / form xobject :meth:`Document.GetOcgs`                        PDF only: info on all optional content groups :meth:`Document.GetOCMD`                        PDF only: retrieve definition of an `OCMD` :meth:`Document.GetOutlineXrefs`                get list of outline xref numbers :meth:`Document.GetPageFonts`                   PDF only: list of fonts referenced by a page :meth:`Document.GetPageImages`                  PDF only: list of images referenced by a page :meth:`Document.GetPageLabels`                  PDF only: list of page label definitions